jonnonz1/nz-statute-book/acts/public/2001/accident-compensation-act-2001.md

 (2) The liability to pay the penalty is in addition to the liability to repay the overpayment.

 ### 250 Penalties and interest due to Corporation in respect of unpaid levies
-(1) This section applies if any levy payable under this Act or any former Act is unpaid on the day after the date on which payment is due.
+(1) This section applies if any levy payable under this Act or any former Act is unpaid on the day that is 30 days after the date on which payment is due.
-(2) The due date for payment may not be less than 2 months after the date of the notice advising that the levy is payable.
+(2) The due date for payment may not be less than 30 days after the date of the notice advising that the levy is payable.
 (3) A person who owes such a levy to the Corporation is liable to pay to the Corporation interest assessed at the rate and applied by the method (if any) prescribed by regulations made under this Act, which is payable on—
   (a) any unpaid levy; and
   (b) any unpaid instalment payment in respect of any levy; and (c) any unpaid interest that has been charged already.
-(4) If the total amount referred to in subsection (3)(a) to (c) has not been paid within 6 months after the due date, the person is liable to pay to the Corporation a further penalty at the rate of 10% in respect of the total unpaid amount; and, every 6 months after that first 6-month period, the person is liable to pay to the Corporation a further penalty at the rate of 10% in respect of the total amount that remains unpaid.
+(4) If the total amount referred to in subsection (3)(a) to (c) has not been paid within 210 days after the due date, the person is liable to pay to the Corporation a further penalty at the rate of 10% in respect of the total unpaid amount; and, every 180 days after that 210-day period, the person is liable to pay to the Corporation a further penalty at the rate of 10% in respect of the total amount that remains unpaid.
 (5) The Corporation must give a person to whom subsection (4) applies at least 15 days' notice of— (a) the total amount referred to in subsection (3)(a) to (c); and (b) the rate of penalty; and